Murder of Jacob Wetterling

 On September 1, 2016, the Minnesota Bureau of Criminal Apprehension (BCA) recovered human bones from a pasture near Paynesville, about 30 mi from the site of the abduction.
-On September 3, Wetterling's family announced that the bones were those of Jacob, and local law enforcement stated that the identity of the bones had been confirmed by dental records.
+Two days later, Wetterling's family announced that the bones were those of Jacob, and local law enforcement stated that the identity of the bones had been confirmed by dental records.
 The location was revealed by Danny Heinrich, a long-time person of interest in the abduction of another boy, 12-year-old Jared Scheierl, in the nearby town of Cold Spring.
 On September 6, 2016, Heinrich confessed to kidnapping and murdering Wetterling, as well as abducting and sexually assaulting Scheierl.

 Kidnapping

 On Sunday, October 22, 1989, just after 9:00 p.m.
-(CDT), Jacob Wetterling (11), his younger brother Trevor (10) and a friend, Aaron Larson (11), were biking home from a Tom Thumb convenience store in St. Joseph, Minnesota, where they had gone to rent a video.
+(CDT), Jacob Wetterling (11), his younger brother Trevor Wetterling (10), and a friend, Aaron Larson (11), were biking home from a convenience store in St. Joseph, Minnesota, where they had gone to rent a video.
 Danny Heinrich, wearing a stocking cap mask and armed with an unloaded revolver, came out of a driveway and ordered the boys to throw their bikes into a ditch and lie face down on the ground.
-He then asked each boy his age.
+He then asked each boy how old they were.
 Jacob's brother was told to run toward a nearby wooded area and not look back or else he would be shot.
 Heinrich then demanded to view the faces of the two remaining boys.
 He picked Jacob and told Aaron to run away, threatening him as he had Jacob's brother.
-This was the last time Jacob was seen alive by anyone other than his captor.
+This was the last time Jacob was seen alive by anyone other than his murderer.

-Investigation
+In the aftermath of Jacob Wetterling’s disappearance on October 22, 1989, a massive search effort was launched involving local police, the FBI, and the National Guard.
+Despite rapid response and widespread community involvement—including the creation of the Friends of Jacob Wetterling Center and thousands of tips—the case remained unsolved for nearly three decades.
+Investigators initially questioned Danny Heinrich, a local man, but lacked sufficient evidence to charge him at the time.

+Kidnapping of Jared Scheierl

-On January 13, 1989, roughly nine months before the Wetterling abduction, 12-year-old Jared Scheierl was kidnapped, sexually assaulted and physically threatened by an unknown adult man.
+On January 13, 1989, roughly nine months before the Wetterling abduction, 12-year-old Jared Scheierl was kidnapped, sexually assaulted, and physically threatened by an unknown adult man in Cold Spring, Minnesota.
 The victim's statement given on that night showed the modus operandi was similar to that of the Wetterling case: the perpetrator, who was later identified as Heinrich, used a gun and, upon releasing the boy, told him to run and not look back or else he would be shot.
 That incident occurred 10 mi from where he would later stop the Wetterling brothers and their friend.